ankihg/trunks-of-seattle/README.md

 A successful user sign up or log in will respond with JSON of the form below
 ```
 {
-  message: 'User Created', // a brief descript of the transaction
+  message: 'User Created' // a brief descript of the transaction
-  token: 'xxxxxxxxxx', // the user token, include in authorization header of all authorized requests
+  token: 'xxxxxxxxxx' // the user token, include in authorization header of all authorized requests
   data: {createdUser} // the user that was created
 }
 ```